 Do I think there's going to be some type of consideration as it relates to DACA?

-I'm told there will be, but I'm told it will not include a path to citizenship legalization or amnesty, and that there's penalties.
+I'm told there will be, but I'm told it will not include a path to citizenship legalization or amnesty and that there's penalties.

-There is a a new report out that um that shows that Hillary Clinton, she's been out there complaining about Harvey Weinstein, he's a big movie buff guy.
+There is a new report out that shows that Hillary Clinton, she's been out there complaining about Harvey Weinstein.

-Variety's reporting that he's now hired a bunch of high-powered attorneys to push back on a soon-to-be published bombshell story in the New York Times and apparently the New Yorker dealing with you know sexual allegations, improper workplace behavior against him, and a lot of women making the charges, believed to be on the record.
+And apparently, the New Yorker dealing with, you know, sexual allegations, improper workplace behavior against him, and a lot of women making the charges, believed to be on the record.

 And, you know, he's the mogul of Weinstein Company, and he's literally gone out and he's gotten David Boyce, who's one of the best attorneys.

-He represented Al Gore in Bush V Gore, one of the smartest attorneys I've ever met.
+Gore, one of the smartest attorneys I've ever met.

-And uh Lisa Bloom apparently was hired.
+And Lisa Bloom apparently was hired.

 Ronan Farrow, didn't he host the show on conspiracy TV?